|

 file format to save these data.

-option allows data to be saved in the "SSCF"
+option allows data to be saved in the standard

 format used by the Sable Systems

-acquisition and analysis package that runs on DOS - Windows computers.
+acquisition and analysis package that runs on Windows computers.
+'ExpeData' is an expanded version of the older SSCF format.

-SSCF is a binary format (the IEEE floating-point standard) that is compact
+Expedata and SSCF are binary formats (the IEEE floating-point standard) that are compact

 and fast.
-SSCF files can be saved almost as quickly as Warthog binary
+Sable-format files can be saved almost as quickly as Warthog binary

 files.
-SSCF files do contain sample interval data, comments (a maximum
+SSCF files contain sample interval data, comments (a maximum

 of 240 characters), and start date and time information -- but they lack